Welcome to 3rd Grade!

 We ask that you refrain from coming into the classroom in the morning.
 We work hard on maintaining a routine; when we have parents wanting to discuss their child during class time or to help put away backpacks, it adds to the confusion.

 Conferences: We love to hear from our families!
-Please email, Dojo, or call us with any concerns and questions; we will do our very best to get back to you within 24 hours.
+Please email or Dojo us with any concerns and questions; we will do our very best to get back to you within 24 hours.
 Nothing is too big or too small for us to work out together!

-Homework: District policy: 10 points are taken off per day that work is late.
+Homework: We will be assigning weekly spelling and reading homework.
+This will not be graded however the expectation is that it is completed as it will impact your scholars class work grades.
+If homework is assigned for a grade our district policy is10 points are taken off per day that work is late.
 Any work not finished during the day may also be sent home.

 Tuesday Folders: Each Tuesday, your child will bring home folders that contain graded work and important letters from class and school.
 Please review the paperwork and return the empty folder on Wednesday.
 We appreciate your cooperation in helping teach responsibility to your 3rd grader!